concur/developer.concur.com/src/api-explorer/index.markdown

 ## Base URIs

-For information on Base URIs (also known as Instance URLs) including which URI to use see [Base URIs](/platform/base-uris.html).
+For information on Base URIs (also known as Instance URLs), including which URI to use, see [Base URIs](/platform/base-uris.html).